Ablative Oncology Center

 - To focus on education that ensures the transfer of ablation team skills to students, nurses, technicians, residents, fellows and community physicians.

-Working at UC Irvine Medical Center, Orange County's only university hospital, the physicians of the Ablative Oncology Center are at the forefront of research in ablative methods that can improve the treatment of malignant and benign tumors in nearly all body systems.
+Working at UCI Medical Center, Orange County's only university hospital, the physicians of the Ablative Oncology Center are at the forefront of developing ablative methods that can improve the treatment of malignant and benign tumors in nearly all body systems.

 Our team members include: